 What are your thoughts about the relationship between these two things?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
-It’ll help other people, like yourself who are interested in the relation between them.
+It’ll help other people, like yourself who are interested in the relationship between them.